 This work aims to specify required enhancements on 5GS to improve energy efficiency and to support energy saving in the network, for the following aspects, based on the conclusions in the TR 23.700-66:

-Editor’s note: The WID description may be revised based on decision of SA plenary on whether new functionalities will be defined by SA2 or SA5.

 - WT #1.
 The objective of this WT is to specify the basic elements for supporting the collection and calculation of energy saving and efficiency and the exposure of network energy related information.
 The following enhancements will be specified: